 - Decreased inhibition and risky decision making.

-Although much of this may sound exciting, for people on the manic side of bipolar depression, it can be a confusing and unpleasant state of being—one can feel out-of-control, confused, and, as stated above, psychotic breaks can occur.
+Although much of this may sound exciting, for people on the manic side of bipolar depression, it can be a confusing and unpleasant state of being—one can feel out-of-control, confused, and, as stated above, psychotic symptoms can occur.
+It is very much the opposite of a depressive episode and as such, does not represent a sane or reasonable state of mind.

 A Closer Look At The Major Depression Side Of BD